 - He also uses it as a weapon in an issue of Birds of Prey, where he shows it off to an unruly henchman, holds it right up to their eye and says "Wanna see?" before pulling the trigger.

-- He uses one for his Fatality Move in Mortal Kombat Versus DC.
+- He uses one for his Fatality Move in Mortal Kombat vs. DC Universe.
 He whips out the gun and fires it at his victim, causing them to jump and then act exasperated.
-He then pulls a real gun while the victim is reacting and shoots them with it
+He then pulls a real gun while the victim is reacting and shoots them with it.

 - When MAD did a parody of Joseph Wambaugh's cop novel The New Centurions, one of the cops shot himself just before his scheduled retirement.
 Another cop said it must be because he felt he'd have nothing to live for after retiring, but it turned out he'd just mistakenly used a real pistol instead of the flag gun.

-- Another one from MAD had a world where these guns were used instead of real guns.
-Highlights include a silenced version (the flag says "thwip" in really small letters) and an aircraft-mounted version (multiple bang flags)
+- Another one from MAD had a world courtesy of Don Martin, where these guns were used instead of real guns.
+Highlights include a silenced version (the flag says "thwip" in really small letters), a Chinese version, (the flag's "bang" is written in Chinese), and an aircraft-mounted version (multiple bang flags)

 - On a Deadpool cover by Dave Johnson, Deadpool points an autoloader at the reader with a Bang flag coming out of it.
 In the background, a number of Faceless Goons lie on the floor, Bang flags embedded in their heads.